interfacetuner/message-app/README.md

 # A Message App

-> A simple message web app using CRUD
+> A simple messaging web app using CRUD

 ## Prerequisites